Blog

 May 27, 2023

 A warm April, with daytime temperatures in the 80s encouraged premature emergence of growth for perennials and trees.
 A 28° F frost on May 18 killed tender new growth of red oaks and Hibiscus, causing them to start over with newly budded growth.
-Many perennials were also severely affected, including frost-senstive Rodgersias, Astilboides, and also Astilbes, Thalictrum, and some Hostas.
+Many perennials were also severely affected, including frost-sensitive Rodgersias, Astilboides, and also Astilbes, Thalictrum, and some Hostas.

 Deer Deterrence Update